 Section III.3.d.
 Any officer or appointee may be removed from office by a two thirds vote of the Board of Directors whenever, in its judgment, the best interest of the Society will be served thereby, but such removal shall be without prejudice to contract rights, if any, of the person so removed.

 Section III.3.e.
-In the event of death, resignation, incapacitation or removal of the President-Elect, Vice-President, Secretary-Treasurer, or Executive Director, the Executive Committee shall propose a replacement candidate to fill the vacant office.
+In the event of death, resignation, incapacitation or removal of the President-Elect, Secretary, Treasurer, or Executive Director, the Executive Committee shall propose a replacement candidate to fill the vacant office.
 The Board of Directors shall elect the candidate to office, by majority vote, to serve the remainder of the term that is vacant.

 Section III.4.
 The President.

 Section III.4.a.
 The President shall be a physician.